LostArtefacts/TRX/COMMANDS.md

   `/braid off`
   Grants the power to switch Lara's iconic braid on and off.

+- `/wireframe on`
+  `/wireframe off`
+  Enables or disables the wireframe mode.
+Enter the debugging realm!

 - `/endlevel`
   Ends the current level.
 Ideal for speedruns.